Server Agents

 |---|---|

-| Viewer | View and execute the process |
+| Viewer | View and execute the Agent |

-| Editor | View, edit, re-publish, and execute the process |
+| Editor | View, edit, re-publish, and execute the Agent |

 | Owner | Full control: view, edit, publish, execute, delete, and share |

-How to Share a Process
+How to Share an Agent

-- Navigate to Processes > BPA
+- Navigate to Agents

-- Select a process
+- Select an Agent

 - Open Context Menu > Share